 We are building a new locomotive which will have all the appearance of the original - in the condition that it returned from a rebuild at Eastleigh works in 1929.
 However, we are intending to provide an efficient, easy-to-maintain and powerful engine that is fit for very many years service in the 21st Century.
 So, for example, there will be roller bearings for the wheels, coupling and connecting rods, higher boiler pressure, welded tanks (with dummy rivets!) and various other improvements.

 In this way, we will put the LYN back into the Lynton & Barnstaple Railway.
-The 762 Club is based on a membership - limited to 350 - to provide the finance required to complete the design and construction.
+The 762 Club is based on a membership scheme to provide the finance the design and construction.
 In addition there is a list of items both large and small which can be sponsored.
 This will enable you to provide components and assist the project in the short construction period.

-If you would like any further information, please let us know via the contacts page.
+If you would like any further information, please get in touch with the team via the contacts page.